IT Outsourcing: Is Mexico the new India?

 3. Real-time Collaboration

-Working with partners in Mexico is far easier than working with a development team in India, China, Indonesia or anywhere else in Asia.
+Working with partners in Mexico is far easier than working with an outsourcing software development team in India, China, Indonesia or anywhere else in Asia.
 It is on or near most U.S. time zones.
 Close enough for everyone on both sides of an email, Skype, Slack, Telegram or whatever collaboration tool you prefer to engage in real-time calls and exchanges.

 Flying to Mexico isn’t a huge ordeal either.
 With over 300 flights daily, you can meet in person, or a software outsource partner can fly up and meet your team.
 Compared to India, where flying time can take up to 30 hours (depending on where you’re flying to and from), it takes less than 6 hours from most mainland U.S. airports.